Erotemic/shitspotter/README.rst

-Honey - (~2013 - ) - Adopted in 2015 and named for a sweet concoction of insect regurgitation and enzymes, Honey is called out for her resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
+Honey - (~2013 - ) - Adopted in 2015 and named for a sweet concoction of insect regurgitation and enzymes, Honey is often called out for her resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
 DNA analysis indicates that she is part Boxer, Beagle, German Shepard, and Golden Retriever.
 Honey's likes include:
 breakfast, sniffing stinky things, digging holes, sleeping on soft things, viciously shaking small furry